Preserve the memory of your loved one with a plaque on our Yahrzeit Wall. Learn More ->

 This moment at camp resurfaced for me at Rosh Hashanah, the Jewish New Year, as we prayed the Unetaneh Tokef: “On Rosh Hashanah it is written and on Yom Kippur it is sealed: who will live and who will die.”
 Rabbi Alan Lew urges us to see this prayer as an opportunity to confront our own fear of mortality, to face the uncertainty of life and the certainty of death.
 Rabbi Harold Kushner teaches that God does not cause suffering or death; God is in the loving community that surrounds us when we suffer, in the strength we find to keep going when it feels impossible to live with pain.

 Both of these teachings are beautiful, but neither of them answer the question.
-If we don’t know who will die, how they will die, when they will die – if our love isn’t enough to save people from cancer, from violence, from succumbing to mental illness and taking their own lives – why should we keep trying to heal those who are suffering?
+If we don’t know who will die, how they will die, when they will die – if our love isn’t enough to save people from cancer, from violence, from succumbing to mental illness and ending their own lives – why should we keep trying to heal those who are suffering?
 What does it mean to work as healers when healing doesn’t always work?

 A former camper I’d cared for at a different camp died by suicide in February 2016.
 He had been grieving the death of him mom at his final camp several years earlier, and I saw the community surround him with love that seemed to, eventually, lift him from his pain.
 When I learned about his suicide, the narrative that I had built in my mind, in which we had saved this camper from the depths of his grief, seemed to crumble around me.
 Healers know that making meaning is one of the best ways to respond to personal trauma.
 We try to tame the universe with stories and structures, making sense out of terrifying disorder.
 Meaning-making is a way of rewriting a story that ends with loss so that it ends with growth instead.
 What does this mean for those of us who find meaning in helping others find theirs?
-And what do we do when they die anyway, whether by cancer or by their own hands?
+And what do we do when they die anyway, whether by cancer or by suicide?
 How do we face the bald truth that life is temporary, and that love cannot do anything for a heart that stops beating?

 This, I believe, is why the High Holidays are followed immediately by Sukkot, the Festival of Booths.
 Five days after we acknowledge mortality, Sukkot is a celebration of the temporary.
 We are each getting closer to death every day.
 So we sit, eat, sleep, and pray in huts that we build with meticulous care and then tear down one week later.
 The huts are anything but stable.
 They only need to have three walls, and by law, we must be able to see the sky through its roof made of branches.